nataliebock/nataliebock/README.md

 -->

 ## I'm a senior at the University of Notre Dame 🎓
 - Majoring in political science and minoring in Chinese and data science.
-- I am currently taking a data science course where we are learning how to use Github.
+- I am currently taking a data science course where we are learning how to use Github to showcase our projects and assignments.

+## Research Interests
+- I am particularly interested in using quantitiative methods and data analysis to evaluate American politics.

 ## Research Experience 📚
 - Current project: Research assistant in the Notre Dame political science department working on a project on the impact of women's suffrage on legislative outcomes.